 I challenge you to start reading a book today.
 Just pick any one you like and try reading it for just 15 minutes a day.
 After you finish (probably a month from now, hopefully less), you can leave me a comment below letting me know how the book helped you become a better person.
 Good luck!

 If you like my posts and want to get notified the next time I publish one, you can follow me on twitter (@asmarinkovic) or here on medium (by clicking on the button below that says “follow”).
 If you think that this post can be helpful to somebody else, please share it in twitter, Facebook, or wherever you prefer.
-You can also recommend it by clicking on the ♥ below.
 Thanks!